laravel/docs/billing.md

         $subscription->trial_ends_at->addDays(5)
     );

-If the trial has already expired and the customer is already being billed for the subscription, you can still offer them an extended trial.
-The time spent within the trial period will be deducted from the customer's next invoice.

 <a name="handling-stripe-webhooks"></a>
 ## Handling Stripe Webhooks

 > {tip} You may use [the Stripe CLI](https://stripe.com/docs/stripe-cli) to help test webhooks during local development.

 Stripe can notify your application of a variety of events via webhooks.
-By default, a route that points to Cashier's webhook controller is configured through the Cashier service provider.
+By default, a route that points to Cashier's webhook controller is automatically registered by the Cashier service provider.
 This controller will handle all incoming webhook requests.

-By default, this controller will automatically handle cancelling subscriptions that have too many failed charges (as defined by your Stripe settings), customer updates, customer deletions, subscription updates, and payment method changes; however, as we'll soon discover, you can extend this controller to handle any webhook event you like.
+By default, the Cashier webhook controller will automatically handle cancelling subscriptions that have too many failed charges (as defined by your Stripe settings), customer updates, customer deletions, subscription updates, and payment method changes; however, as we'll soon discover, you can extend this controller to handle any Stripe webhook event you like.

 To ensure your application can handle Stripe webhooks, be sure to configure the webhook URL in the Stripe control panel.
-By default, Cashier's webhook controller listens to the `/stripe/webhook` URL path.
-The full list of all webhooks you should configure in the Stripe control panel are:
+By default, Cashier's webhook controller responds to the `/stripe/webhook` URL path.
+The full list of all webhooks you should enable in the Stripe control panel are:

 - `customer.subscription.updated`
 - `customer.subscription.deleted`